Rouhani: Iran will enrich uranium to 'any amount we want'

 But as tensions rise a year after President Donald Trump unilaterally withdrew America from the deal, it looks unlikely that Europe can offer Iran a way to sell its oil on the global market despite U.S. sanctions.

 All this comes the U.S. has rushed an aircraft carrier, B-52 bombers and F-22 fighters to the region and Iran recently shot down a U.S. military surveillance drone.

+"Be careful with the threats, Iran.
+They can come back to bite you like nobody has been bitten before!"
+Trump tweeted in response to Rouhani's warning.

 On Wednesday, Iran also marked the anniversary of the U.S. Navy shooting down an Iranian passenger jet in 1988, a mistake that killed 290 people and shows the danger of miscalculation in the current crisis.

 "The Trump administration is pushing the center of Iranian politics to the right at the determent of the Iranian people and the entire region," said Ali Vaez, an Iran analyst for the International Crisis Group.
 "Rouhani is clearly at the end of his rope and has no choice other than green lighting further escalation."